bmeurant/technical-docs/software-architecture/databases/index.md

 ### Articles

 1.  **[SQL vs. NoSQL: What’s the difference? - IBM](https://www.ibm.com/blog/sql-vs-nosql/)**
-    An article from IBM that provides a high-level overview of the key differences in data structure, scalability, and use cases for SQL and [[nosql|NoSQL databases]] .
+    An article from IBM that provides a high-level overview of the key differences in data structure, [[software-architecture/system-design-fundamentals/index#Scalability|scalability]], and use cases for SQL and [[nosql|NoSQL databases]] .

 2.  **[SQL vs NoSQL: 5 Critical Differences | Integrate.io](https://www.integrate.io/blog/the-sql-vs-nosql-difference/)**
     This article details five critical differences between SQL and NoSQL, focusing on architecture, schemas, and scaling to help choose the right database.